 \section{Related Works}

-\textbf{Distributed LLM Inference on {Edge}:} Previous works proposed optimized TP-based approaches to mitigate its communication overhead in edge scenarios.
-For example, DeTransformer \citep{detransformer} reduces the number of communications in TP by modifying the model structure.
-Voltage \citep{voltage} reduces communication overhead in TP by reordering general matrix multiplications (GEMMs) and replacing All-Reduce with All-Gather.
-GALAXY \citep{galaxy} combines TP and SP for fine-grained computation-communication overlap.
-However, these TP-based approaches requires intra-layer communications for data synchronization in each decoder layer, leading to large communication and synchronization latency under the low-bandwidth connections between edges.
-Other studies proposed to deploy pipeline parallelism (PP) to enable collaborative LLM inference.
-SARATHI \citep{chunkedprefill} proposes to split the input sequence into chunks and feeding them into the pipeline progressively, enabling parallel processing during the LLM prefilling phase to enhance performance.
-EdgeShard \citep{edgeshard} deploys LLMs at the edge using PP, reducing overhead through load balancing and improving system throughput by optimizing pipeline bubbles. \textit{However, these approaches may incur a large inference latency in sparse-request scenarios.}
+\textbf{Distributed LLM Inference on the {Edge}:} Previous works proposed optimized TP-based approaches to mitigate communication overhead in edge scenarios.
+Voltage \cite{voltage} reduces communication overhead in TP by reordering general matrix multiplications (GEMMs) and replacing All-Reduce with All-Gather.
+GALAXY \cite{galaxy} combines TP and SP for fine-grained computation-communication overlap.
+But the frequent intra-layer communications for data synchronization in each decoder layer can lead to large communication and synchronization latency under the low-bandwidth connections between edges.
+Other studies proposed deploying pipeline parallelism (PP) to enable collaborative LLM inference.
+SARATHI \cite{chunkedprefill} proposes to split the input sequence into chunks and feed them into the pipeline progressively, enabling parallel processing during the LLM prefill phase to enhance performance.
+EdgeShard \cite{edgeshard} deploys LLMs at the edge using PP, improving system throughput by load balancing and optimizing pipeline bubbles. \emph{ However, these approaches fail to accelerate single-request LLM decoding due to the autoregressive nature. }